 The "sleepgrain" controls how long (in milliseconds) Pd sleeps between periods of computation.
 This is normally the audio buffer divided by 4, but no less than 0.1 and no more than 5.
 On most OSes, ingoing and outgoing MIDI is quantized to this value, so if you care about MIDI timing, reduce this to 1 or less.

 Pd has a search path feature; you specify the path on the command line using the "-path" option.
 Paths may contain any number of files.
-If you specify several files in a single "-path" option they're separated by colons in unix or semicolons in NT.
+If you specify several files in a single "-path" option they're separated by colons in Unix or semicolons in Windows.

 You can see and edit the path while Pd is running using the "path..." item in the "File" menu: